 Premiums ceded is the amount of premiums earned, gross ceded to reinsurers.
 From time to time, we enter into reinsurance contracts to limit our exposure to potential losses as well as to provide additional capacity for growth.
-Under these agreements, the "reinsurer" agrees to cover a portion of the claims of another insurer, i.e., us, the "primary insurer," in return for a portion of the premiums earned by the primary insurer.
+Under these agreements, the "reinsurer" agrees to cover a portion of the claims of another insurer, i.e., us, the "primary insurer," in return for a portion of their premium.
 Ceded earned premium is earned over the reinsurance contract period in proportion to the period of risk covered.
 The volume of our ceded earned premium is impacted by the level of our premiums earned, gross and any decision we make to adjust our reinsurance agreements.
-The reinsurance agreements do not relieve our responsibility to cover claims.